Winning project: Milano per LOC

 Loreto, from a large traffic hub to an open-air green square, linked to NoLo to ensure continuity to the Buenos Aires/Padova axis: LOC, Loreto Open Community, as an icon of inclusiveness for the city.
 The project incorporates the goals of Agenda 2030 through tangible urban regeneration strategies and actions: a process approach rather than the design of a space.

-Starting from a strategic review of the mobility in the area, capable of reducing the surface dedicated to vehicular traffic by 50% while preserving the existing circulation performance, the project gives the city 24,000 square meters of public space, of which over 12,000, organized on three-level squares, are housed in the area of the current Piazzale around the Loreto subway station, in the center of LOC.
+Starting from a strategic review of the mobility in the area, capable of reducing the surface dedicated to vehicular traffic by 50% while preserving the existing circulation performance, the project gives the city 24,400 square meters of public space, of which over 12,000, organised on three-level squares, are housed in the area of the current Piazzale around the Loreto subway station, in the center of LOC.

 Key components & solutions

 - The project will transform a heavy traffic roundabout into a place dedicated to low-emission mobility and intermodality.
-The project creates 24,000 square meters of public space, with 69% of the project surface dedicated to public areas.
-The street design prioritizes walking & cycling, reconfiguring spaces destined to vehicular flows and reducing parking places.
-It also includes micro-mobility hubs with electric charging points and shared vehicles next to the Loreto subway station.
+The project creates 24,400 square meters of public space, with 69% of the project surface dedicated to public areas.
+The street design prioritises walking & cycling via 87 bike parking lots, reconfiguring spaces destined to vehicular flows and reducing parking places.
+It also includes micro-mobility hubs with 11 electric charging points and shared vehicles next to the Loreto subway station.

-- The project integrates a multilevel green square with an urban forest of 500 new planted trees, 4,200 square meters of green area.
+- The project integrates a multilevel green square with an urban forest of 300 new planted trees and 3,800 square meters of green area.
 This will lead to a tangible reduction of the heat island effect, lowering the CO2 emissions as well as providing a pleasant environment for people.

-- The buildings are highly sustainable: structures are made of hybrid wood and the project achieves 90% energy savings compared to Business as Usual through passive & bioclimatic design and the implementation of about 5,000 square meters of photovoltaic panels
+- The buildings are highly sustainable: structures are made of hybrid wood and the project achieves 90% energy savings compared to Business as Usual through passive & bioclimatic design and the installation of 4,700 square meters of photovoltaic panels.

 - The buildings host new spaces for the community, including a kindergarten, a lively social and cultural program of neighbourhood events, and an attractive hub with an incubator and co-working spaces.